Evidence for Semitic influence in ancient Zimbabwe (updated

 to a policy of deliberately keeping secret that southeast African gold

 The Lemba – and genetic evidence of Semitic ancestry

 The Lemba tribe in the extreme north of South Africa could well be the remnant of a Semitic community which once occupied Zimbabwe, and which managed to flee when that territory was overrun.
-As early as the commencement of the 20th century, members of the Berlin Missionary Society commented on their Semitic features and customs (Wessman, 1908).
+As early as the latter 19th century, missionaries had noticed and were commenting on their Semitic features and customs (Junod, 1908 – citing an article written in 1894; Wessmann, 1908; Wheelwright, 1905).
 The Lemba have an oral tradition that their male ancestry originally comprised "white people from over the sea” who came to southeast Africa – from a country which boasted large cities – in order to obtain gold (van Warmelo, 1966, pp. 281-282; Hammond Tooke, 1937; Junod, 1927; le Roux, 2003, pp. 210-224).

 That oral tradition has been supported by genetic analyses.
 A preliminary study by Spurdle and Jenkins (1996) focussed on the frequency, in the Lemba and in other populations, of a Y chromosome Alu Polymorphism.
 This involves the recent insertion of an Alu family member onto the Y chromosome, and is an extremely useful marker for population studies because sequence data suggest that such a mutation event is unique in human evolution (Hammer 1994).
 Thus, it can usually be assumed that it partitions Y chromosomes into distinct genealogical groups.

 Their results indicated that at least 50% of the Lemba Y chromosomes are Semitic in origin, approximately 40% are Negroid, while the ancestry of the remainder could not be resolved (Spurdle and Jenkins, 1996).